k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 # Persistence Strategy

-Users can control the persistence of data to be published by the auditing mechanism.
-By default persistence will be defined as the Cassandra cluster used by Fabric, however it can be customized to be published to Kafka queue or file system or any other platform/technology.
+The persistence of data to be published by the Auditing mechanism can be controlled.
+By default, the persistence is defined in the Cassandra cluster used by Fabric, however it can be customized and published to a Kafka queue, a file system or another platform or technology.

-The persistence strategy is defined on config.ini by AUDIT_PERSISTENCE_STRATEGY parameter (default is set to com.k2view.fabric.session.auditing.persistence.CassandraBeanPersistence).
+Persistence strategy is defined in the config.ini file in the AUDIT_PERSISTENCE_STRATEGY parameter which by default, is set to com.k2view.fabric.session.auditing.persistence.CassandraBeanPersistence.

-### Example of setting persistence as file
+### Example of Setting Persistence Strategy

-* Create a new class under the package "com.k2view.external.fabric.audit.persistencies”.
-Implement the following Interface: com.k2view.fabric.session.auditing.persistence.AuditBeanPersistence;
+1. Create a new class under the com.k2view.external.fabric.audit.persistencies package.

-* Below is an example of a persistency class: com.k2view.external.fabric.audit.persistencies.SamplePersist.
+2. Implement the following interface: com.k2view.fabric.session.auditing.persistence.AuditBeanPersistence;

-  This class writes the audit operations into a file.
+   The following is an example of the com.k2view.external.fabric.audit.persistencies.SamplePersist persistency class which writes the Audit operations into a file.